brevzin/cpp_proposals/2994_naming_of_packs/naming-of-packs.md

 ```
 :::

 Maybe there's something interesting that `...pack` might mean, like some language-tuple thing.
 I can't immediately come up with a use-case though.
 So I think a decent enough answer to that question is: it means nothing.
 It's just not allowed.
 In the same way that when invoking a non-static member function, `x.f(y)` is a valid expression but `x.f` by itself is not.
 If in the future, somebody finds a use-case, we can also make it work later.
-The various pack operations (lambda capture, indexing, expansion, reflection, splice) are just bespoke grammar rules that happen to share this common `...pack` syntax - despite `...pack` itself having no meaning.
+The various pack operations (indexing, expansion, reflection, splice) are just bespoke grammar rules that happen to share this common `...pack` syntax - despite `...pack` itself having no meaning.

 ## Wording